koca/grav-theme-masonry/README.md

 ## Language

-English and German languages are supported by default.
+English, German and French languages are supported out of the box.
 If you want to add your language, edit the `languages.yaml` file.
-Don't forget to send a Pull Request :)
+And don't forget to send a Pull Request :)

 # Updating